 Should I Agree to a Video Hearing for My Disability Hearing?

-The Social Security Administration (SSA) can conduct disability hearings in one of three ways: in person, over the phone, or by video teleconference (VTC).
-Most hearings have historically been conducted in person, with remote methods being used as an option almost only when the disability applicant ("claimant") has trouble getting to the hearing location.
+The Social Security Administration (SSA) can conduct disability hearings in one of three ways: in person, over the phone, or by video teleconference.
+Historically, most hearings were in person, with remote methods being used as an option only when the disability applicant ("claimant") had trouble getting to the hearing location.

-In the aftermath of the COVID-19 pandemic, the SSA has expanded the use of "virtual" hearings to increase efficiency and ease claimants' travel burdens.
-Many of the hearings are conducted out of a National Hearing Center (NHC), an all-virtual office.
-And locally, many administrative law judges (ALJs) are still holding telephone hearings.
-But if you don't feel comfortable with a phone or video teleconference, you have the right to request an in-person hearing.
+But Social Security had good luck with telephone and video hearings during the COVID pandemic, so the agency now has expanded the use of "virtual" hearings to increase efficiency and ease claimants' travel burdens.
+Locally, many administrative law judges (ALJs) are now holding telephone hearings.
+And some hearings are conducted out of a National Hearing Center (NHC), an all-virtual office, which requires a telephone or video hearing.
+But if you don't feel comfortable with a phone or video hearing, you have the right to request an in-person hearing.

-Should I Agree to a VTC or Phone Hearing?
+Should I Agree to a Phone Hearing or Video Hearing?

 Phone Hearings

-If your hearing notice says you were scheduled for a phone hearing, the SSA will call you on the number you provided at the time and date of your hearing.
+If you're scheduled for an audio hearing, the SSA will call you on the number you provided at the time and date of your hearing.
 A hearing monitor will add you to a conference call and announce your presence to the ALJ, who will identify themselves as well as any additional witnesses on the line.

 Pros of Phone Hearings